-agency to plan for the most effective public and private investments in the northeastern Illinois region and to better integrate plans for land use and transportation.
+Kendall, Lake, McHenry, and Will.
+CMAP was created as a consolidated regional planning agency to plan for the most effective public and private investments in the northeastern Illinois region and to better integrate plans for land use and transportation.
 Federal law requires MPOs to implement a cooperative, comprehensive, and continuing transportation planning process.
 The MPO Policy Committee and the CMAP Board jointly adopted a memorandum of understanding that creates a framework for the integration of land use and transportation planning in the region.

-The FY 2014-19 TIP is the six-year agenda of surface transportation projects developed for consideration by the CMAP Board and MPO Policy Committee.
+The FY 2014-19 TIP is the six-year agenda of surface transportation projects approved according to federal regulations.
 The entities with jurisdiction over the various parts of the region's transportation system work to satisfy their responsibilities to maintain, modernize, and expand regional infrastructure.
 The projects in the TIP reflect the ongoing evaluation of the regional transportation system by the agencies responsible for it and the TIP is where the entire region's program is integrated.